-- Facial feminization: Reconstructive surgery that alters the shape and size of facial features to make them closer to typical female facial features—this may include a brow lift, forehead re-contouring, hairline correction, and rhinoplasty (nose reshaping)
+- Facial feminization: Reconstructive surgery procedures that alters the shape and size of facial features to make them closer to typical female facial features—this may include a brow lift, forehead re-contouring, hairline correction, and rhinoplasty (nose reshaping)

 - Facial masculinization: Reconstructive surgery that alters the shape and size of facial features to make them more masculine—this may include forehead lengthening and augmentation, cheek augmentation, chin re-contouring, jaw contouring, thyroid cartilage enhancement (Adam’s apple surgery), and rhinoplasty (nose reshaping)